ThePrimeagen/rust-for-typescript-devs/lessons/01-introduction/D-rust-basics.md

 <br />

 ### TODO:
-I particularly like this as it allows for me to do `// TODO:`
+I particularly like this as it allows for me to do `// TODO:` but i am forced to handle it in rust

-i know for a fact i have to handle it before i am done with what i am working on

 Lets show an example

+(code time)

 <br />
 <br />